digijin/resume/README.md

 # README.md

-# Resume Project
+# Personal Resume

-This project is designed to generate a resume in multiple formats (PDF, HTML, and DOC) from a LaTeX source file.
+This project is designed to generate a resume in multiple formats (PDF, DOCX, and Markdown) from a LaTeX source file.
 The LaTeX code for the resume is located in the `src/resume.tex` file.

 ## Project Structure

 - `src/resume.tex`: Contains the LaTeX code for the resume, including sections for work experience and education.
-- `dist/`: Directory where the output files (PDF, HTML, and DOC formats) will be stored.
+- `dist/`: Directory where the output files (PDF, DOCX, and Markdown formats) will be stored.
-- `scripts/convert.sh`: Shell script that contains the commands to convert the LaTeX file into the desired formats.
+- `convert.sh`: Shell script that contains the commands to convert the LaTeX file into the desired formats.
-- `package.json`: Configuration file for npm, listing dependencies and scripts for the project.

 ## Prerequisites

 Before running the conversion script, ensure you have the following installed:

 - LaTeX distribution (e.g., TeX Live, MiKTeX)
-- Pandoc (for HTML and DOC conversion)
+- Pandoc (for DOCX and Markdown conversion)
 - Bash shell (for running the script)

 ## How to Run the Conversion Script